Retatrutide vs Foundayo (Orforglipron): Injectable vs Oral GLP-1

 Both retatrutide and orforglipron produce gastrointestinal side effects that are characteristic of incretin-class drugs.
 The most common events in both programs are nausea, diarrhea, and vomiting.
 These are generally described as mild to moderate in severity and tend to decrease over time with continued dosing.

 Retatrutide reported nausea in approximately 25–30% of participants in clinical trials, with diarrhea and vomiting also occurring.
-The triple-agonist mechanism — particularly the glucagon receptor component — raises theoretical questions about hepatic effects, though the Phase 3 safety data has not flagged liver-related signals as a primary concern.
+The TRIUMPH-1 Phase 3 readout (May 21, 2026) added a clean dose-dependent discontinuation-due-to-AE curve of 4.1% / 6.9% / 11.3% across 4 / 9 / 12 mg vs 4.9% placebo, plus new Phase 3 signals of dysesthesia up to 12.5% on 12 mg and UTIs — safety detail that will be presented in full at the ADA Scientific Sessions in June 2026.
+The triple-agonist mechanism — particularly the glucagon receptor component — raises theoretical questions about hepatic effects, though Phase 3 data has not flagged liver-related signals as a primary concern.

 Orforglipron reported nausea in approximately 30% of participants, with vomiting and diarrhea also dose-related.
 The GI side-effect profile is broadly consistent with other GLP-1 receptor agonists.
 Because orforglipron is a single-agonist drug, it does not carry the additional pharmacological complexity of glucagon receptor activation.